wolfmaaan/greatest-albums/_albums/queen-anightattheopera.md

 ---
 layout: album
-title: A Night At The Opera
+title: A Night At The Opera - Queen
 slug: queen-anightattheopera
 album_slug: queen-anightattheopera
 ---